michael-sevcik/CommandLineParser/CommandLineParser/README.md

 -h / --help is present on command line.

 Then he can proceed to the actual Parsing by calling the method *ParseCommandLine* which takes as parameter  string arguments passed to the program.
-(Returns true if no error occurred during the parsing, false otherwise).
+It returns true if no error occurred during the parsing, false otherwise — in that case Parser's property `Error` contains information about the Error.

 To retrieve plain arguments user calls (after the parsing) method *GetPlainParameters*, which will return him list of all plain arguments.

 To get "HelpString" (man page info) user calls method *GetHelpString* which will provide HelpString to him (based on HelpString settings at each submitted option).

 Parser has two types of constructor:
 - `Parser ()` -> when this constructor is invoked, we do not expect any plain arguments on the command line.
 If there